haven1network/haven1-validator-docs/ACTIVITIES.md

 You can perform the following steps in the validator instance:

-  The output of the commands below will give a output with the following format:
+  The output of the commands below will give an output with the following format:

   ```bash
   2000-00-00 00:00:00 INFO MainKt - Cosigner Address: 0x<address>